spielhuus/elektrophon/modules/Noise/README.md

 ## *use*

-Use one or multiple output to connect to other modules like a S&H or VCA.
+Use one or multiple outputs to connect to other modules like a S&H or VCA.

 ## links